-Proposals of public art donations should include:
+Proposals with a public art donation should include:

-- (1) A completed application submitted to the Community Development Department.
-Applications will be made available on the Arroyo Grande website; - (2) The donor's name; - (3) The materials and dimensions of the art piece(s); - (4) A statement from the donor that the art is free of encumbrances. - (5) Estimated value of donated work; - (6) Recommended manner of installation; - (7) Estimated costs to provide ongoing maintenance for the art; and - (8) A statement from the artist that the art is free of encumbrances and waiving rights under the California Arts Preservation Act, section 987 of the California Civil Code ("CAPA"), and the Visual Artist Rights Act, section 106(a) of the United States Code ("VARA").
+- 1. An application submitted to the Community Development Department.
+Applications will be made available on the Arroyo Grande website, and a completed application is required for eligibility and approval of proposed public art donation; - 2.
+The donor's name; - 3.
+The materials and dimensions of the art piece(s); - 4.
+A statement from the donor that the art is free of encumbrances; - 5.
+Estimated value of donated work; - 6.
+Recommended manner of installation; - 7.
+Estimated costs to provide ongoing maintenance for the art; and - 8.
+A statement from the artist that the art is free of encumbrances and waiving rights under the California Arts Preservation Act, section 987 of the California Civil Code ("CAPA"), and the Visual Artist Rights Act, section 106(a) of the United States Code ("VARA").